NathanLoPresto/DAQ-UI/README.md

 ***
-# UI for Servicing General Purpose Operational Amplifiers
+# UI for Servicing General Purpose Data Acquisition Device

-The objective of the project was to create a UI for a general-purpose operational amplifier centered around electrophysiology experimentation.
+The objective of the project was to create a UI for a general-purpose data acquisition device centered around electrophysiology experimentation.
 This includes reading data from a host of ADCs, storing the data into hierarchical data formats, displaying the data in real-time graphing windows and assembling components of the project into a single human-runnable script.
 In tandem with Dr. Koerner’s ongoing project and the electrophysiology department at the University of Richmond, my codebase and overall design would be open-source, making it free and readily usable for the general public.

 ## Getting Started